vanniktech/gradle-android-junit-jacoco-plugin/README.md

   - Executes the `test` task before
   - Gets executed when the `check` task is executed
   - Generated Jacoco reports can be found under `build/reports/jacoco/`.

+- Task `jacocoTestCoverageVerification`
+  - Depends on the `jacocoTestReport` task
+  - Verifies that your code coverage limits have not been violated
+  - Must be manually specified in your gradle targets to execute

 In addition the plugin generates `mergeJacocoReports` & `jacocoTestReportMerged` tasks.